TotalTactician/Documentation/Portfolio-Joey.md

 # Self-assessment

 Below, I will provide the reader with a self-assessment.
-In this assessment I will assess my own qualities, and explain how I think I quality for the given learning outcome (as they are laid out [here](dict/learning-outcomes.md)).
+In this assessment I will assess my own qualities, and explain how I think I quality for the given learning outcome (as they are laid out [here](https://github.com/TotalTactician/Documentation/blob/main/learning-outcomes.md)).

-The proficiency rating I will give myself are as they are described on [CANVAS](https://fhict.instructure.com/courses/12518/outcomes) on December 20th 2022.
+The proficiency rating I will give myself are as they are described on [CANVAS](https://fhict.instructure.com/courses/12993/outcomes) on June 9th 2023.
 The rating goes from '*Undefined*', to '*Orienting*', to '*Beginning*', '*Proficient*' and finally to '*Advanced*', on a scale of 0 to 5.

 ## Web Application